 Artistic, creative, engaged: Newark is a vibrant city with a bright future.
 Located 15 miles west of New York City, Newark is the third-oldest city in the U.S., with five wards renowned for their cultural and business diversity.
-Led by Mayor (and Newark Public Schools graduate, teacher, and school leader) Ras Baraka, community organizers, and civic and business leaders, Newark is a city on the rise.
+Led by Mayor (and Newark Board of Education graduate, teacher, and school leader) Ras Baraka, community organizers, and civic and business leaders, Newark is a city on the rise.

 Newark is vibrant.

 From the renowned Newark Museum to downtown’s independent galleries, we love the arts.
 Our passion has earned us the recognition as one of the most vibrant arts cities in the country.

 Long known as a post-industrial port city, today Newark is starting to compete with Seattle and San Francisco for top tech talent.
 We’re home to cutting-edge tech companies like Panasonic, Audible, and IDT.
 We’re also home to five major universities, including Rutgers University and the New Jersey Institute of Technology.